dalealleshouse/zero-to-devops/README.md

 ## Self Healing

 Replica controllers automatically add new pods when scaling up.
-Likewise, they also generate a new pod when one goes down.
+Likewise, they generate a new pod when one goes down.
 See the commands below.

 ``` powershell
 # point to the docker daemon on the minikube machine